General Fiction posted December 4, 2022 |

 The driver coming fast along the little stretch of country highway to Independence had many things on his mind.
 He was at a turning point in his life, a complicated turn that had compelled him into a relationship in which a married man with three small children should not be involved.
 Earlier that evening, he had left a young woman standing at her apartment door in Salem.
 He caught one last glimpse of her in his mirror as he drove away, then turned his car southward.

-As he began his way home, the reality of his other world was creeping back with each passing mile.
-It was the road he had driven many times, but as passion faded, his infidelity troubled his conscience more and more.
+As he made his way home, the reality of his other life crept back with each passing mile.
+It was a road he had driven many times, but as the passion faded, his infidelity increasingly troubled his conscience.
 He knew this road well.
-Every twist and turn brought him back to his family there.
-The familiar line of telephone poles that rose and passed by his windshield had always been comforting guideposts showing his way.
-But now, they were becoming wagging fingers of shame, pointing at him accusingly—announcing his guilt to all as they fell away into the darkness.
-He knew he had crossed a line, a boundary that could endanger everything he had carefully worked for, putting his entire family at risk.
-Still, these moments of doubt arising in him could not erase his overwhelming desire for the young woman who had entered his life.
-Interspersed with his feelings of the wrong he had caused, her face, voice, and touch would come flooding back, and when they did, all seemed to melt away.
+Every twist and turn brought him back to his family.
+The familiar line of telephone poles that rose and passed by his windshield had always served as comforting guideposts showing him the way.
+But now, they turned into wagging fingers of shame, accusingly pointing at him and announcing his guilt to all as they receded into the darkness.
+He recognized that he had crossed a line, a boundary that could jeopardize everything he had worked for, putting his entire family at risk.
+Still, the doubts that arose within him could not erase his overwhelming desire for the young woman who had entered his life.
+Interspersed with his feelings of guilt, her face, voice, and touch flooded back, and when they did, everything else seemed to melt away.

-These conflicts kept churning inside him, sending his emotions backward and forward, lifting him, and crashing him down as he weighed one against the other.
-But as he drew closer to Independence, his wife waiting for him ahead must never learn of these secrets.
-She must never know of the woman in Salem.
-As he rolled these events through his mind, he didn’t notice how much the speed had increased.
-He saw the dip coming, he knew it was there, but he had forgotten its danger.
-He was going much too fast!
-The big, heavy car launched in the air, landed hard on its suspension, bounced on its side, and slid down the highway in a heap of screaming metal, coming to rest in a water-filled ditch.
-Now all was quiet.
-Cold water came seeping in, surrounding his body as he lay upside down in the darkness.
-Then, blackness.
+These conflicts churned within him, sending his emotions back and forth, lifting him up and crashing him down as he weighed one against the other.
+But as he drew closer to Independence, he knew his wife, waiting ahead, must never learn of these secrets.
+She must never know about the woman in Salem.
+As he processed these events in his mind, he didn't notice how much faster he was going.
+He saw the dip approaching; he knew it was there but had forgotten its danger.
+He was going far too fast!
+The big, heavy car launched into the air, landed hard on its suspension, bounced on its side, and skidded down the highway in a heap of screeching metal, coming to rest in a water-filled ditch.
+Now, everything was quiet.
+Ice-cold water soon seeped in, surrounding his body as he lay crushed in the wreckage.
+Then, darkness.

-Arianna was not interested in a farmer's life.
-She had watched her mother grow old, broken down, and bitter after her father had died too young.
-The endless backbreaking chores, the long days of staying on that small Oregon farm, holding on to a fading dream was not where Arianna wanted to go.
-She would not follow that road.
+Arianna Stanford had no interest in a farmer's life.
+She had seen her mother grow old, broken down, and bitter after her father died too young.
+The endless backbreaking chores, the long days spent on that small Oregon farm, and clinging to a fading dream were not the path Arianna wanted to take.
+She would not choose that road.

-After her high school graduation in 1980, Arianna obtained a two-year degree from a business school, and then she found work as a cashier at the grocery store in town.
-She rented a small one-room apartment nearby, and her destiny was on track.
-But before Arianna ventured out any further, she would form a career first, then bring a man into her life.
-For attractive, tall twenty-year-old Arianna Fairfield, meeting the boys while out with friends dancing, and that's what they were, "boys," was of no interest to her.
+For any local dating, she would first form a career and then bring a man into her life.
+For attractive, tall twenty-year-old Arianna Fairfield, meeting the boys while out with friends dancing—and that's what they were, 'boys'—was of no interest to her.
 She wanted to meet an established, mature man, not just some guy looking to culminate a date in the back seat of a car.

-So it was intriguing when she noticed the well-dressed, older man who frequently came by evenings at the market where she had an evening shift.
-He was thoughtful in his mannerisms and spoke with an interesting and sophisticated accent, definitely not from here in the farm valley.
-She supposed he was an educated businessman who worked in nearby Salem.
-He was everything that the stock boy, ogling her posterior whenever she bent over to pick up a box of apples, definitely was not.
-Whenever this man visited, he greeted people and was engaging, a gentleman.
-Arianna heard one of the girls mention his name.
-It was Miles.
-She hoped Miles would come to this store more often.
+So it was intriguing when she noticed the well-dressed older man who frequently visited the market in the evenings during her shift.
+He was thoughtful in his mannerisms and spoke with an interesting, sophisticated accent, definitely not native to the farm valley.
+She assumed he was an educated businessman working in nearby Salem.
+He was everything the stock boy, who leered at her whenever she bent over to pick up a box of apples, definitely was not.
+Whenever this man came by, he greeted everyone and was engaging—a true gentleman.
+Arianna overheard one of the girls mention his name: Miles.
+She hoped Miles would come to the store more often.

-"Oh, no, this is my first time at the cashier's desk.
+"Oh no, this is just my first time at the cashier's desk.
 I'm moving up in the world," Arianna joked.

 "Well, that's why I haven't seen you.
-My name's Miles, good luck to you."
-He glanced at her nametag, "Arianna."
-Then he tipped his hat to her, smiled, picked up his sack, and left.
-Arianna watched him walk away.
-She told herself she would look for a man just like him.
+My name's Miles.
+Good luck to you," he glanced at her name tag, "Arianna."
+He tipped his hat to her, smiled, picked up his sack, and left.
+Arianna watched him walk away, telling herself she would look for a man just like him.

-As time passed, whenever Miles came by, they would frequently talk.
-Arianna started to feel she might have an opportunity to know this man.
-And then, one day, right out of the blue, Miles asked if she would like to meet him after work for a coffee.
-She was a bit taken aback, but this was a dream chance, and she agreed.
+As time went on, whenever Miles stopped by, he would often chat with her at the counter.
+He was engaging and intriguing, full of worldly conversation.
+Arianna began to feel she wanted to know this man better.
+Then, one day, out of the blue, Miles asked if she would like to meet him for coffee after work.
+She was a bit taken aback, but this was a dream opportunity, and she agreed.

 Later, after her shift was over, Arianna went outside, and there stood Miles with two coffees in his hands.
 "Thought I would get these first," he said.
-"Then we can enjoy the park sitting outside."
+"Then we can enjoy them sitting over in the park."

 Arianna was a bit surprised, but it was a nice gesture.
-They walked into the park and found a bench in a quiet place to sit below the tall shade trees.
-Arianna's heart was racing now.
-He was near her, his close presence was both exciting and nerving.
-As they talked, Arianna could tell he was well educated.
-He mentioned his occupation as a stockbroker.
-Arianna hung on his every word, trying not to look too wide-eyed.
-When he asked about her future, she gathered her thoughts and tried to answer carefully.
+They walked into the park and found a bench in a quiet spot beneath the tall shade trees.
+Arianna's heart raced with excitement; his presence was both thrilling and nerve-wracking.
+As they talked, she could tell he was well-educated.
+He mentioned that he worked as a stockbroker.
+Arianna hung on his every word, trying not to appear too wide-eyed.
+When he asked about her future, she gathered her thoughts and tried to respond thoughtfully.

-"I was a girl off the farm," she told him, "but I have higher expectations.
-My deceased father was a respected, educated man who had married into farming.
-My mother's family traced their roots all the back to the Oregon Trail.
-But I wanted to move into the city when I got older.
-It was more exciting for me.
-My job here at the market is just a starting place for that."
+"I was a girl from the farm," she told him, "but I have higher expectations.
+My late father was a respected, educated man who had married into farming.
+My mother's family traces their roots all the way back to the Oregon Trail.
+But I wanted to move to the city when I got older.
+It seemed more exciting to me.
+My job here at the market is just a starting point for that."

-They talked on, and in these moments, as he spoke, she fell emotionally, infatuated with this man, a feeling she had never experienced before.
-When they got up to leave, he asked if he could see her again.
+They continued talking, and in those moments, as he spoke, she became emotionally infatuated with him, a feeling she had never felt before.
+When they stood up to leave, he asked if he could see her again.
 She agreed.

-Arianna's mind raced the rest of the afternoon.
-She could hardly think about anything but this perfect day.
-After work, she decided to visit her aunt May, who lived alone at her small house just outside the little town.
-On the drive, she began noticing things she hadn't perceived for a long time, the sweet, heavy aroma of gardenias lining the roadway, the yellow daffodils glimmering among the green fields of rye.
+Arianna's mind raced for the rest of the afternoon.
+She could hardly think about anything except this perfect day.
+After work, she decided to visit her Aunt May, who lived alone in her cottage just outside the little town.
+On the drive over, she began noticing things she hadn't perceived in a long time: the sweet, heavy aroma of gardenias lining the road, the yellow daffodils glimmering among the green fields of rye.
 She took in everything that touched her senses.
-Before, they were just ordinary objects taken for granted, but now all was magic.
+Before, they were just ordinary objects, but now everything felt magical.

-"Ari, have you told your mother, yet?
-She's been an invalid now on that old farm, and other than a hired caretaker, all she has left is you."
+May listened closely to Arianna's story and finally said, "Ari, have you told your mother yet?
+She's been an invalid out there on that old farm, and aside from a hired caretaker, all she has left is you."

 "No, it's still too soon.
 I want to get to know this man better before I tell her."

-As time wore on, and after several meet-ups with Miles, Arianna wanted to learn more about this man, but no one in the store knew him much.
-He only paid cash, she didn't even know his last name.
-Arianna wanted to see more of him, not just in the park for casual meet-ups, but maybe on a real date.
-Yes, he was older and may not want to go to the malt shop, but there was a great dance hall in the town where all the people, young and older loved to go too.
-On their next meet-up, Arianna would never forget Miles's reaction.
-When she asked if they could go on a proper date, he just sat there.
-His normal, calm, smiling demeanor took on a look that worried her.
+As time passed and after several meet-ups with Miles, Arianna needed to learn more about him, but no one in the store knew him well.
+He only paid in cash, and she didn't even know his last name.
+Arianna wanted to see more of him, not just sit in the park for casual meet-ups.
+The town had a popular dance hall that people of all ages loved to visit.
+So, during their next meet-up, Arianna would never forget Miles's reaction when she asked if they could go on a proper date.
+He just sat there, and his normal, calm, smiling demeanor shifted to one that worried her.

 "I have been doing some hard thinking," Arianna," he said.
 "What you say now has also troubled me.
 Please give me a bit of time to decide my thoughts.
 Can you wait a while longer?"

-Arianna was caught entirely by surprise.
-Up until now, their meetings had been a casual relationship, but now it was suddenly escalating.
-He pulled her close and kissed her full on the mouth.
-Next, he took her hand and said something even more inconceivable.
-"Will you meet me tomorrow night somewhere private?" he said.
+Arianna was completely taken by surprise.
+Until now, their meetings had been casual, but suddenly, things were escalating.
+He pulled her close and kissed her fully on the mouth.
+Next, he took her hand and said something even more unbelievable.
+"Will you meet me tomorrow night somewhere private?" he asked.
 "There are so many things I want to tell you, and then, I want to make love to you."

-"Miles, I also have very strong feelings for you, but I'm scared to death.
-I don't know how I will go on from here.
-I've led a very "unphysical' life."
-She couldn't mouth the word virginal.
-It sounded so juvenile.
-"I need to know more about you."
+"Miles, I have strong feelings for you, too, but I'm terrified.
+I don't know how to move forward from here.
+I've lived a very "unphysical' life."
+She couldn't bring herself to say the word virginal.
+It felt too juvenile.
+"I need to learn more about you."

 "I understand," he said.
-"I want to apologize for not telling you my background sooner.
-I was afraid I would lose you before we even started.
-So now I will tell you more about myself before we go any further."
+"I want to apologize for not sharing my background with you sooner.
+I feared I might lose you before we even started.
+So now, I’ll tell you more about myself before we move forward."

 "Tell me," Arianna said, her heart racing.